 By the winery that made the wine/ by the person that made the wine / or something random

-American wines are named by the grape variety (Zinfandel, Cabernet Sauvignon, Chardonnay…).
+American wines are usually named by the grape variety (Zinfandel, Cabernet Sauvignon, Chardonnay…).

 Wines named by the grape variety are called varietal wines or varietals.